 The DTP Management Board has overall responsibility for the effective governance of the Training Partnership and its funding from BBSRC.
 The current Management Board is comprised:

-- Prof Stuart Wilson (Senior Academic, Sheffield)
+- Prof Stuart Wilson (Co-Director & Senior Academic, Sheffield)

-- Prof Gideon Grogan (Senior Academic, York)
+- Prof Gideon Grogan (Management Board member & Senior Academic, York)

 The Management Board reports on progress to the White Rose University Consortium Executive Board, ensuring that the Partnership has clear visibility to Vice Chancellors and Pro Vice Chancellors.